 Below is a general procedure of buying a UK Property as a non-resident.
-This guide is applicable to buying properties in London, Manchester, Birmingham and Liverpool.
+This guide is applicable to buying properties in London, Manchester, Birmingham and Liverpool etc.

 First, select the property and unit type.
-Then, £500 - £1,000 is payable as a reservation fee which is non-refundable.
+Then, £1000 - £5,000 is payable as a reservation fee to the developer which is non-refundable.

-Sign an agreement to assign an attorney as a representative of the buyer to sign the Sales & Purchase Agreement in the United Kingdom.
+Assign a UK qualified solicitor as the representative of the buyer to sign the Sales & Purchase Agreement.

-After signing the Sales & Purchase Agreement, 10%-25% of the purchase price is payable by the buyer to the attorney of the developer's trust account.
+After signing the Sales & Purchase Agreement, 10%-25% of the purchase price is payable by the buyer to the attorney to the developer's account.

-6 months before handover, the foreign buyer is required to apply for mortgage.
+If you are a loan buyer, you are required to apply for mortgage 6 months before completion.
 We could provide mortgage referral service to our clients.

-Some of the UK properties might require the foreign buyers to pay partial amount of the purchase price 6 months after signing the contract.
+Some of the UK properties might require the buyers to pay partial amount of the purchase price 6 months after signing the contract.
+(Payment terms vary from developer to developer.)

-When the UK property has been completed, the attorney will notify the foreign buyer to check the unit.
-(It can either be carried out by the attorney or local surveyors).
-After checking the unit, the attorney will confirm the handover date.
+When the UK property has been completed, the solicitor will notify the buyer to check the unit.
+(It can either be carried out by the solicitor or local surveyors).
+After checking the unit, the solicitor will confirm the handover date.
 On the day of handover, the bank will release the mortgage amount to the developer.
-The foreign buyer is required to transfer remaining amount of purchase price before that.
-When the foreign buyer gets the key, the transaction is officially completed.
+As for cash buyer, you'll be required to transfer remaining amount of purchase price at the same stage.
+When the buyer gets the key, the transaction is officially completed.

-When the foreign buyer has got the key, you can assign a property management company in the UK to manage your property.
+When the buyer has got the key, you can assign a letting company in the UK to manage your property.
 They can provide services such as tenant recruitment, checking and maintaining the property, paying taxes for the owner etc. The expenses will be charged directly from the rental return.

 A: Foreign investors can apply for up to 70% mortgage.
-The interest rate can be as low as 4.25% per annum and loan period can be 25 years.
-(It might varies from time to time.)
+The interest rate can be as low as 3.25% per annum and loan period can be 25 years.
+(Depends on the buyer's financial background and the lender's offer)

 - Management Fee: Charged by the management company and depends on the size of the unit.
 Generally, it will be charged for £2 -£4 / square ft.